triggerNZ/ci/README.md

    `travis enable --pro` or `travis enable --org`.
 5. Add the encrypted artifactory password.
 By running this command in the same directory as `.travis.yml`. `travis encrypt ARTIFACTORY_PASSWORD=...`.
-6. [Optional to publish documentation] Create a branch called `gh-pages` for the project and push it to github.
+6. [Optional to publish documentation] **For public repos only** Create a branch called `gh-pages` for the project and push it to github.
+Then add the private key for omnia-bamboo as an encrypted file.
-   Then add the encrypted github password by running this command in the same directory as `.travis.yml`.
-   `travis encrypt GH_PASSWORD=...`.
+   1. Get the private key
+   1. Create a folder in the repo `.travis`
+   1. Run the command `travis encrypt-file <private-key> --add`
+   1. `travis encrypt-file <path-private-key> .travis/deploy-key.enc -w .travis/deploy-key --add`
+   1. For sbt builds add the `ci/sbt-gh-pages-ssh.sh` to the build commands.

 Publishing a Branch to Artifactory
 ----------------------------------